JdoubleG/JdoubleG.github.io/README.md

 ## As of 5/20/2018 (v1.1):

-Added "Contact" page.
+Added native "Contact" page.
 Fixed various minor documentation issues.

 ## As of 1/1/2018 (v1.0):